How to Convert WAV to MP3 with FFmpeg in Windows and Linux

 How to convert WAV to MP3 in Linux using the ffmpeg command which is an audio conversion tool to compress the audio and make it more usable.

-I've been recording some audio tracks as uncompressed WAV files, but they are too large for sending over the internet or storing on mobile devices.
-Here's how to convert WAV to MP3 which will compress the audio and make them more usable.
+I've been recording some audio tracks as uncompressed WAV files, but they are too large to send over the internet or store on mobile devices.
+Here's how to convert WAV to MP3, which will compress the audio and make them more usable.

 As with photo compression, there are two types of audio media file formats - "lossy" and "lossless."
-Among the most popular lossless formats stands WAV (Waveform Audio File Format), while MP3 is the most common lossy format.
+WAV (Waveform Audio File Format) stands among the most popular lossless formats, while MP3 is the most common lossy format.

 Lossy files are called so because they lose some data after compression to make their size smaller.
 WAV file is a completely uncompressed media file and takes up quite a bit of space.

 ALAC and FLAC are both lossless formats of audio files that contain the same data as a WAV, but they use compression to produce smaller files.
-FLAC and ALAC formats don't lose any data - they keep all of it and compress it brilliantly, as ZIP files do.
-ALAC and FLAC player support is much less than MP3 so you may have difficulty finding something that will play these files, and they are not supported on iPod and iPhone.
+FLAC and ALAC formats don't lose any data - they keep and compress it brilliantly, as ZIP files do.
+ALAC and FLAC player support is much less than MP3, so you may have difficulty finding something that will play these files, and they are not supported on iPods and iPhones.

 How to Convert WAV to MP3 on the Command Line

-These commands do not alter the original, which you can back up to CD-ROM or similar, instead, they write out a new file which is typically 70-80% smaller than the original.
+These commands do not alter the original, which you can back up to CD-ROM or similar.
+Instead, they write a new file, typically 70-80% smaller than the original.

 You can install ffmpeg using this command: